Memorizing numbers.

 2. Numbers cannot be used as the first character.

-Yes, this is exactly the same as how function names are named.
+Yes, this is exactly the same as how to name functions in function names.

-Once you know all this, you can declare variables.
+Now that you know this much, you can declare variables.

-The following program declares a variable value of type int (integer value).
+The following program declares a variable named value of type int (integer).

 #include <stdio.h>